Jovo Kurtović

-Jovan "Jovo" Kurtović and/or Giovanni Curtovich (Začula, Bosnia and Hercegovina, 1718 - Trieste, Kingdom of Italy, 12 August 1809) was a Serbian shipping magnate in the eighteenth century who lived and worked in Trieste.
-He is credited, together with Johann I. de Verpoorten, a Flemish merchant, for establishing maritime trade with the United States of America, not long after the British surrender.
+Jovan "Jovo" Kurtović and/or Giovanni Curtovich (1718 in Začula, Ottoman Empire – 12 August 1809 in Trieste, Kingdom of Italy) was a Serbian shipping magnate in the eighteenth century who lived and worked in Trieste.
+He is credited, together with Johann I. de Verpoorten, a Flemish merchant, for establishing maritime trade with the United States of America, few months after the British surrender in October 1781.
 He became one of the most famous shipping tycoons of his time with several homes to his name and a fleet of merchant ships which sailed the seven seas.

 Biography

 Jovo Kurtović was already a prominent merchant in Trebinje, Hercegovina before he came to settle indefinitely in Trieste in 1737.
 Shortly after arriving in Trieste, he soon brought three of his brothers over from Hercegovina getting one to set up a branch of the business in western Turkey at Smyrna, the other in Amsterdam and the third one in Vienna, and Prague.
 They were in a way Jovo's trading ambassadors, through whom, for a short while, they gained a lot of wealth with more of their shops appearing around town and several residential buildings.

 Giacomo Casanova was commissioned by the Venetian government to investigate and report on Kurtović's economic progress in Trieste.
-To what extent Casanova's report was positive or negative rests on the reputation of its author?